cogini/mix_systemd/README.md

 `deploy-runtime-environment-wrap` from `mix_deploy`.

-In Elixir 1.9+ releases you can use `env.sh`, but this runs earlier with elevated permissions, so it may be useful as well.
+In Elixir 1.9+ releases you can use `env.sh`, but this runs earlier with elevated permissions, so this may still be useful.

 #### Runtime environment service